 Our front room.
 I have a large L-shaped desk I keep piled with miscellanea (orange peels, small socks, papers to be filed some year when I’ve nothing more interesting to do).
 I work a few hours a day walking at 2.5 mph at my treadmill desk, and otherwise sit on a sofa with my laptop.
 I also write on trains, planes or in hotel rooms.
 I really don't care because I'm oblivious to everything but the screen.

 What advice would you give someone who wants to be a writer?

 Write a lot, write with passion.
-Don’t give up the day job till you have reason to believe you can live off your writing; plenty of great books have been written at weekends.
-Try giving up TV, or getting up earlier; if you want it enough you’ll find the time to write.
+Don’t give up the day job till you have reason to believe you can live off your writing, because plenty of great books have been written at weekends, and why put your art under pressure to be profitable?